 How Can I buy Pre-1933 Gold Coins?

 Here at LCR Coin we believe in Experience, Knowledge, and Integrity.
+We have the largest Selection of Certified Graded Pre-1933 Gold.
 All of our rare coins have links to their NGC or PCGS certification, so that you may view the coins certification of the actual coin you are looking at.
 You may also view the coins population; how many were graded in a higher grade and the coins mint-mark.
 The images of rare coins you are viewing on our website are of the actual coin.
 We have a large magnification tool so that you may view the coin close up in detail.
 Our coin categories are in numismatic sort for your viewing pleasure.
 Our online catalog features a Safe Secure Checkout and you will always receive FREE insured shipping with tracking.
 No minimums.
 Shop with confidence and enjoy our online catalog.
+If you have any questions please contact 800-830-5578 or email@example.com.
 Thank you for shopping with LCR Coin, your Rare Coin leader.